-AMBER DRUGS
+AMBER SPECIALIST RECOMMENDATION DRUGS

-AMBER Specialist Initiation or Recommendation Traffic Light - these medicines are considered suitable for GP prescribing following specialist initiation/recommendation of therapy, with ongoing communication between the primary care prescriber and specialist, if necessary.
-Patients should be stabilised on therapy before transfer to primary care.
-AMBER medicines require no specific shared care protocol as no or little monitoring is required.
-Patients should ideally be initiated on therapy with a minimum of 28 days supply before transfer to primary care.
+AMBER Specialist Recommendation Traffic Light - these medicines are considered suitable for GP prescribing following specialist recommendation of therapy, with ongoing communication between the primary care prescriber and specialist, if necessary.
+AMBER SR medicines require no specific shared care guideline as no or little monitoring is required.
+Ongoing prescribing by primary care includes titration of dose and assessment of efficacy.
+There is no need for ongoing monitoring other than for general adverse effects as listed in the BNF & SPC.
 However GPs must still be familiar with the drug to take on prescribing responsibility or must obtain the required information from the initial prescriber specialist.